terror12/FLEX/README.md

 Methodology
 =====================
-Using top Fantasy Football projection predicting platforms (nfl.com, cbssports.com, fftoday.com) assign each player a standard deviation value each week.
+Using top Fantasy Football projection predicting platforms (nfl.com, cbssports.com, fftoday.com) we will assign each player a standard deviation value each week.
-This value is determined by taking the three projections and finding the standard deviation of the 3 numbers.[1]
+This value is determined by taking the three projections and finding the [standard deviation](https://www.mathsisfun.com/data/standard-deviation.html) of the 3 numbers.
-### Platform Projection Example
+#### Platform Projection Example

 | Platform  | Player | Projections |
 | :---:         |     :---:      |          :---: |